FOREX-Dollar slips as markets bounce, Japan policy shift talk lifts yen

 LONDON, Dec 19 (Reuters) - The U.S. dollar slipped on Monday as a pick-up in market sentiment drove stocks and riskier currencies higher, while the yen gained on reports that Japan will consider revising a decade-old blueprint for fighting deflation.

-The dollar index - which tracks the greenback against a basket of six major currencies - fell 0.4% to 104.410 =USD, reversing some of its gains from the previous week after the U.S. Federal Reserve and European Central Bank hiked rates.
+The dollar index - which tracks the greenback against a basket of six major currencies - fell 0.2% to 104.580 =USD, reversing some of its gains from the previous week after the U.S. Federal Reserve and European Central Bank (ECB) hiked rates and promised more to come.

 A rebound in risk sentiment across markets pushed European stocks higher after a bruising selloff last week, while currencies including the euro and sterling retraced some of their losses from the previous two sessions.